How Paint Protection Film Works to Protect Your Car

 How is Paint Protection Film Applied to Your Vehicle?

-Earlier films were only applicable to new cars via certified dealers.
-The film was only ever applied on the most vulnerable areas of a car’s exterior.
-An example would be a top-tier luxury sports car would only apply the film on the car nose and side mirror.
-That would protect them from debris when the car is running at higher speeds.
+Earlier films were only applicable to new cars via certified dealers, as the film was only ever applied on the most vulnerable areas of a car’s exterior, such as the car nose and side mirrors.
+The layer of film would help protect those key areas of the vehicle from debris when the car is traveling at higher speeds.

-Later on, car dealers found that there was a market for all new cars to have leading edges, rocker panels, door edges, mirrors and the painted areas behind the wheel wells protected.
+Later on, car dealers found that there was a market for all new cars to have as many areas of a vehicle protected with the film.
+This includes areas such as: leading edges, rocker panels, door edges, mirrors and the painted areas behind the wheel wells.
 There was enough advancement in the material that aftermarket shops began learning how to use and apply these as well.
 Now you can have paint protection film applied to both new and used cars.

 The Science Behind Paint Protection Film